gabrielecasto/Local-Volatility-Equilibria/README.md

 POLYGON_API_KEY
 ```

-The API key should never be written directly inside the code or uploaded to GitHub.

 ### `import.R`

 Imports the stock universe and downloads minute-level price data.

-The script first retrieves S&P 500 tickers, using Slickcharts as the primary source and `tidyquant` as a fallback.
-It then downloads minute-level adjusted close prices from Polygon and builds a wide intraday data frame where each column corresponds to one stock.

 The import procedure also includes a patching mechanism for ticker-day combinations with extreme missingness, which can occur because of temporary API failures during large downloads.